lud77/Factorize/README.md

 -- UI

+- [ ] Make connections require coordinates rather than elements, so that the logic can be made more flexible
+- [ ] Right clicking on the workarea opens Panel search
+- [ ] Expose signal of endpoint throught color
+- [ ] Pulling a connection from an endpoint to the workarea opens Panel search
+    - [ ] Panel search is constrained by the initial endpoint being an input or output endpoint
+    - [ ] Panel search is constrained by signal and type of the initial endpoint
+- [ ] Make endpoint section in the panels collapsible
+- [ ] Task menu item to collapse a panel completely
 - [x] Introduce white halo around focused panel
-- [ ] Make endpoint section in the panels collapsible
 - [x] Lock children (and/or Lock parents?) of a panel OR lock selected panels so they always move together
 - [x] Unlock a panel that had been locked with others
-- [ ] Expose signal of endpoint throught color
 - [x] Expose type of endpoint throught symbols/letters
 - [x] Expose type of endpoint in tooltip
 - [x] Make background of text input panel darker
-- [ ] Pulling a connection from an endpoint to the workarea opens Panel search
-    - [ ] Panel search is constrained by the initial endpoint being an input or output endpoint
-    - [ ] Panel search is constrained by signal and type of the initial endpoint
-- [ ] Double clicking on the workarea opens Panel search
-- [ ] Task menu item to collapse a panel
 - [ ] Setting default values for primitive endpoints
 - [ ] Make selected panels get closer or father away by rolling the scroller

 --- Bugs / Performance

+- [ ] State management seems to be the main bottleneck, general simplification of the state management seems to be necessary
+- [ ] Only render panels in view
+- [ ] Consider ways of reducing number of connections shown (bounding box overlapping view?)

 - [x] Window resize causes slowdown and stalling --- PROBABLY FIXED
 - [x] Connectors losing contact with panels

-- [ ] Only render panels in view
 - [ ] Disallow Value-type signals from creating feedback loops
 - [x] Stopping clock connected to dice makes dice output go undefined
 - [x] Deletion of panels must affect also panelCoords